markdalgleish/markdalgleish.com/source/_posts/2012-10-18-a-touch-of-class-inheritance-in-javascript.md

 How do we achieve this?
 Using JavaScript's [*'call'*](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/call) and [*'apply'*](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/apply) methods which are available on all functions.
 Appropiately enough, these are available because they exist on the 'Function' prototype.

-They both allow us to run a function in a specific context which we provide as the fist parameter, along with any arguments we wish to pass to the function.
+They both allow us to run a function in a specific context which we provide as the first parameter, along with any arguments we wish to pass to the function.

 Using our *'silentActor'* example, if we want to achieve the equivalent of calling *'super'*, it looks something like this: